alpernae/BurpAI/README.md

 - Collect user feedback on new features.
 - Continuously improve and expand functionality based on real-world usage and requirements.

+## Known Issues

+**Dynamic Theme Updates:** Currently, the extension does not automatically update the chat message colors when the Burp Suite theme is changed.
+This is due to limitations in the Burp Suite Extension API, which does not provide a way to listen for theme change events.

+**Workaround:**

+To update the message colors after changing the Burp Suite theme, you can manually refresh the chat display.
+This can be done by:

+1. **Restarting the extension:** This will reload the extension and apply the current theme colors.

+This issue will be addressed in future updates as potential workarounds are explored.

 ## Installation